-The next best option for me is to get a pastry brush that you would usually use to put egg wash on foods to be baked.
+The next best option for me is to get a pastry brush that would usually be used to put egg wash on foods to be baked.
 This is a great way to quickly apply oil to the top of your food before you start to cook it.

 When should the oil be applied?

-When talking about using the first two methods to apply oil, I will usually apply the oil when the food is inside the air fryer basket (but not actually inside the air fryer itself).
+When talking about using the first two methods to apply oil, I will usually apply the oil in a spritz or two when the food is inside the air fryer basket (but not actually inside the air fryer itself).
 This allows you to quickly coat the top of your food with oil, without making a mess of your air fryer.

 Any situations where I shouldn’t use oil?